will-stone/waitanimate/README.md

 ## Build & development

+Clone then `npm install && bower install`.

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` for preview.

+## Deploy

-To deploy to gh-pages:
+To deploy to gh-pages (run from project root):

 ```
-grunt

-./node_modules/push-dir/bin/push-dir.js --dir=public --branch=gh-pages --cleanup
+npm run deploy
 ```